mcepulis/net_react/README.md

 # 🌟 About

-This project is for educational purposes to deepen knowledge in React and .NET
+This project is for educational purposes to deepen knowledge in React and ASP.NET Core

 Site published at: [https://github.com/mcepulis/net_react](https://github.com/mcepulis/net_react)